jacobg1/Project-1/README.md

-# Project-1
+# Simon-Says

+Created using object oriented javascript with JQuery for DOM manipulation.

+### bronze plan

-bronze plan: functional game, no stylings
+* functional game, no stylings

+### silver

-silver: functional game plus it looks really cool, game-board looks like simon says
+* functional game plus it looks really cool, game-board looks like simon says

+### gold

-gold: add timer to game, randomize colors, button to add more pieces to game board
+* add timer to game, randomize colors, button to add more pieces to game board